 We treat our students as young adults.
 We expect them to behave in a respectful and friendly manner towards each other and towards staff.
-The vast majority of our students live up to these expectations.
+The vast majority of our students live up to these expectations and enjoy a calm and purposeful atmosphere at the College.

-The occasional lapse is usually dealt with by a quiet word from the Personal Tutor or Head of Hall.
-Serious breaches of discipline are dealt with by the Head of Halls through the Disciplinary Procedures and College's Behaviour Policy.
+Serious breaches of discipline are dealt with by the Head of Halls and the relevant Head of Student Services through the Disciplinary Procedures and College's Student Behaviour Policy.

-IDENTIFICATION CARD
+IDENTIFICATION CARDS

-All students are issued with ID cards early in the first term.
-These help college staff to recognise our own students and help to increase the security of people and property on our campus.
+All students are issued with ID cards early in the first term and these are part of our safeguarding procedures.
+These help College staff to recognise our own students and help to increase the security of people and property on our campus.
 We insist that all students have their ID card with them and show it to security personnel at the gates and to any other staff member when asked.
 Students who do not have their ID card may be sent home.
 If a student loses their ID card, there is a charge of £5 for a replacement.
 Students also need to have their ID card with them when sitting exams.